 You don't have to create music from scratch all of the time.
 Using this software you can import and export various music file types.
 Doing this you can easily share your sheet music with others and help edit imported sheet music.

 Music notation software usually ranges in price from $50 to $120.
 Once you purchase your software, most will download to your computer where you can install it and have it ready to use.
-For more information, check out our reviews and articles about music notation software.

 Music Notation Software: What We Evaluated, What We Found